AIRI-Institute/heterogat-scheduling-logistics/README.md

 python train.py
 ```

-The results will be stored in the `training_gnn` folder.
+Then replace the checkpoints in the folder [`checkpoints`](/checkpoints/) with the new ones stored in the folder `training_gnn` and run the experiments as described before.

 ## Experimental results